 2024 how to rent guide

-Being prepared will make all the difference.
-So, before you take the plunge, get to grips with the current rental market in the area you’re moving to, keep an eye on your budget, and be alert to the small print.
+Being prepared will make all the difference but make sure to be warry of rental scams, unfortunately they are common these days.
+In any case, before you take the plunge, get to grips with the current rental market in the area you’re moving to, keep an eye on your budget, and be alert to the small print.
 Budget carefully and ask plenty of questions.

 Subscribe to my email newsletter and stay in touch!